beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 This makes it an ideal mechanism for storing environment-specific settings.

+^ It let's us define a config key (normally during the app bootstrapping process) and recall it practically anywhere else in the code.

+^ It also already provides us with tools to load additional sub- or super-sets of keys and merge them into the existing set.

-^ In fact, as of Cake 3, all of the previously separate configurations have been unified into Configure and the core app skeleton already does almost all of the work for us.
+^ And to top it off: as of Cake 3, all of the previously separate configurations have been unified into Configure and the core app skeleton already does almost all of the work for us.

 ---